-When are audition?
+When are auditions?

 Auditions are on September 17 from 1:30pm to 4:00pm.
 Call backs will be on September 18 from 2:30 to 4:00pm.